We work alongside community, research, and policy partners to equitably prevent firearm-related harm and improve health.

 Schleimer JP, Hajat A, Joseph G, Rivara F, Sun M, Rowhani-Rahbar A"Nobody Asked Us": Illegal Firearm Acquisition, Ownership, and Storage Among Black and Brown Individuals in Newark, New Jersey.

-Liddell-Quintyn EC, Semenza DC, Redding SL, Neal BD, Barnes RTExamining the Association of Economic Instability and Firearm Storage Behaviors.
+Liddell-Quintyn EC, Semenza DC, Redding SL, Neal BD, Barnes RTIn The News

 Poverty-reduction effort linked to lower gun suicide rate